 If protein unfolding is the driving force for the mitochondrial localization of DJ-1, then artificial stabilization should impact DJ-1 localization.
 We thus examined whether mitochondrial localization of DJ-1 mutants could be blocked with a DJ-1 stabilizer.
-Using a thermal shift assay, we determined that isatin [a small-molecule

-DJ-1 inhibitor that covalently binds to the DJ-1 C106 catalytic center (Tashiro et al., 2018)] stabilizes both WT DJ-1 and the M26I mutant.
-Isatin interactions caused a slight increase (Δ Tm=1.5°C) in the WT Tm (Fig. 8A,D) and a significant increase (Δ Tm=2.5°C) in Tm for the M26I mutant (Fig. 8B,D).
-When DJ-1-knockout HeLa cells were treated with isatin, the mitochondrial localization of M26I was significantly inhibited (Fig. 8E,F).
-These results, however, do
+Using a thermal shift assay, we determined that isatin [a small weight DJ-1 inhibitor that covalently binds to the DJ-1 C106 catalytic center (Tashiro et al., 2018)] stabilizes both WT DJ-1 and the M26I mutant.
+Isatin interactions caused a slight increase ($\Delta Tm = 1.5$ °C) in the WT Tm (Figs. 8A, 8D) and a significant increase ($\Delta Tm =$ 2.5°C) in Tm for the M26I mutant (Figs. 8B, 8D).
+When DJ-1 knockout HeLa cells were treated with isatin, the mitochondrial localization of M26I was significantly inhibited (Figs. 8E, 8F).
+These results though do not rule out the possibility that isatin affects M26I translocation by decreasing $\Delta \Psi$ m similar to CCCP, or that it inhibits some factor that functions in DJ-1 translocation such as the TOMM/TIMM complex.
+Serendipitously, we found that rather than stabilizing the E18A mutant, isatin actually destabilizes E18A (Figs. 8C, 8D).
+As such, unlike the M26I mutant, the mitochondrial localization of E18A was unaffected by isatin in DJ-1 knockout HeLa cells (Figs. 8E, 8F).
+These results indicate that the compound's effects on the M26I mutant result from protein stabilization rather than via inhibition of a process in mitochondrial translocation, thus supporting our hypothesis that protein unfolding is the driving force underlying DJ-1 mitochondrial localization.

-Fig. 8.
-DJ-1 stabilization reverses mitochondrial localization of DJ-1 mutants.
-(A-C) Representative thermal shift spectra for WT DJ-1 (A), M26l (B), or E18A (C) mutant in the presence of isatin.
-Isatin stabilizes and increases the melting temperature (Tm) of the M26l mutant but does not stabilize the E18A mutant.
-(D) Quantified data of the thermal shift assay are shown.
-Individual data points of three independent experiments are shown.
-P<0.01 compared to untreated control (one-way ANOVA with Sidak's correction).
-(E) The subcellular localization of E18A and M26l mutants in the absence or presence of isatin when expressed in DJ-1-knockout HeLa cells.
-Representative images of two independent experiments are shown.
-Scale bars: 10 μm.
-(F) The colocalization of DJ-1 M26l or E18A mutants with TOMM20 following isatin treatment was calculated as a Pearson correlation coefficient in individual cells.
-P<0.01, N.S., not significant 01 compared to untreated control (one-way ANOVA with Sidak's correction).
-Isatin stabilization of the DJ-1 M26l mutant restores its cytoplasmic localization, whereas the isatin-insensitive E18A mutant remains localized in mitochondria.
-Box plots are as described in the Materials and Methods section.
-(G) Two possible schematic models for DJ-1 translocation into mitochondria.
-Left panel; restricted unfolding by unknown signal and subsequent mitochondrial translocation is essential for the genuine function of DJ-1, and that the mitochondria-localized DJ-1 mutants reflect this phenomenon.
-Right panel; mitochondrial localization of DJ-1 reflects an undetermined mitochondria-based quality control system for cytoplasmic proteins like "MAGIC" in yeast cells.
-See text for details.

-not rule out the possibility that isatin affects M26I translocation by decreasing $\Delta\Psi m$ similar to CCCP, or that it inhibits some factor that functions in DJ-1 translocation such as the TOMM or TIMM complex.
-Serendipitously, we found that rather than stabilizing the E18A mutant, isatin actually destabilizes E18A (Fig. 8C,D).
-As such, unlike the M26I mutant, the mitochondrial localization of

-E18A was unaffected by isatin in DJ-1-knockout HeLa cells (Fig. 8E,F).
-These results indicate that the effects of the compound on the M26I mutant result from protein stabilization rather than via inhibition of a process in mitochondrial translocation, thus supporting our hypothesis that protein unfolding is the driving force underlying DJ-1 mitochondrial localization.

-DISCUSSION
+Discussion